cnescatlab/.github/CONTRIBUTING.md

 All contributions are welcome.
 They are made via a *pull request* on the branch `develop` which is the branch of the next version.

-* pull requests with **major** changes must be approved by at least one maintainer of each team and the LEQUAL.
+* pull requests with **major** changes must be approved by at least one maintainer of each team and CATLab.

 * pull requests with **minor** changes must be approved by at least one organization's member.